External pipelines in Pipeline Builder [Beta]

 Known limitations

-External pipelines do not currently support the full set of features and expressions available in standard batch pipelines.
+External pipelines do not currently support the same set of transforms and expressions as standard batch pipelines.

 Currently unsupported features and expressions include: